London Road, Cheltenham, GL52

 Top Quality Schools

 Cheltenham is able to offer excellent education options in both state and independent sectors.
 Cheltenham College, a high-achieving day and boarding school in a stunning location, Cheltenham Ladies College with top class facilities, Dean Close School and St. Edwards are all highly rated independents together with Pates Grammar school which regularly appears in top national listings.
-For state options, you will struggle to beat nearby Balcarras School in Charlton Kings, which is one of the top-rated secondaries in the country and has been rated ‘outstanding’ in its last four OFSTED reports dating back to 2001.
+For state options, you will struggle to beat nearby Balcarras School in Charlton Kings, which is one of the top-rated schools in the country and has been rated ‘outstanding’ in its last four OFSTED reports dating back to 2001.

 Easy Transport Links

-Well placed and well connected for the Cotswolds, Cheltenham sits alongside junction 11 of tthe M5 so Birmingham and Bristol are within easy reach.
+Well placed and well connected for the Cotswolds, Cheltenham sits alongside junction 11 of the M5 so Birmingham and Bristol are within easy reach.
 The A40 east out of the town takes you to Oxford and then beyond to the M40 and on to London although there are also good rail links from Cheltenham Spa station (1.9 miles).
 The regular direct train service to London Paddington takes around 2 hours while both Birmingham and Bristol can be reached in approximately 40 minutes.

 Share of Freehold